-From 1 August 2020, the government will start paying less towards those employees on furlough.
+From July 2021, the government will start paying less towards those employees on furlough.
 They will reduce contributions from 80% up to a cap of £2500 to lower percentages.
 However importantly employees throughout this time must still receive 80% of their wages up to £2500, for furlough to be valid.
 In summary:

-The scheme will close on 31 October 2020 and employers will need to bear all employee costs again.
-Employers will therefore need to reconcile these extra amounts into the budget for their business and also evaluate the likely need for these employees after 31 October 2020.
+The scheme will close on 30 September 2021 and employers will need to bear all employee costs again.
+Employers will therefore need to reconcile these extra amounts into the budget for their business and also evaluate the likely need for these employees after 30 September 2021.

-If you have any queries, please contact a member of the employment team.
+If you have any queries, please contact a member of the Employment team.